apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 ## Adding a JavaScript widget player on the browser side

-So far we've built our widgets entirely with server-side code.
-But sometimes we'll want to enhance them with JavaScript on the browser side.
+So far you've built your widgets entirely with server-side code.
+But sometimes you'll want to enhance them with JavaScript on the browser side.

-Sure, we could just select elements in our widget markup with jQuery, but that's no good for a widget that was just added to an existing page.
-There's a better way.
-We'll create a widget player.
+Sure, you could just select elements in your widget markup with jQuery, but that's no good for a widget that was just added to an existing page.
+There's a better way. you'll create a widget player.

-Let's say we want to offer some content in a collapsible "drawer."
+Let's say you want to offer some content in a collapsible "drawer."
 Clicking on the title of the drawer reveals an Apostrophe area with more information.

-Our module's `index.js` file looks like this:
+Your module's `index.js` file looks like this:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/drawer-widget/index.js" %}